 ‘You can’t always run, Taïga.’
 His voice is low, barely a whisper.
 They stare at each other, the air suddenly filled with tension.

 He’s so close she can feel his warm breath on her face, his eyes darting from her eyes to her mouth.
 Oh my God.
 He’s going to kiss me!
 She closes her eyes, abandoning herself against her better judgment.
 If only this could go on forever – the delicious sensation of going utterly weak, butterflies wreaking havoc in her stomach.
 But at the same time the anticipation of what is to come is killing her.
 She sighs, her lips parting slightly.
 This is it…

 Abruptly Derek breaks the magic by taking a step back, letting go of her arm and almost making her fall forward.

 ‘I thought you’d be here!’
-Teddy walks in.
-‘Have you asked him?’
+Teddy walks in, cutting off Taïga.
+‘So have you asked him?’
 He looks from Taïga to Derek and back to Taïga again.
+Seeing their flustered expressions he finally understands.
 ‘Oh… I get it.
 Maybe I should leave?’

 ‘Ask me what?’
 Derek breaks in.

-Taïga swallows but Derek stares at her so arrogantly she has trouble meeting his gaze.
-‘I wanted to know if… I got the feeling that…’ She bites her lip and looks up at him.
-‘You know?’
+She swallows, suddenly hating herself for how he must see her – meddling and curious.
+She has trouble meeting his contemptuous gaze.
+‘I wouldn’t dream of telling you what to do!
+I just wanted to know if… I got the feeling that…’ She bites her lip and looks up at him.
+‘You know.’

-Taïga stares at Derek, the rush of relief flooding through her is almost making her giddy.
-Thank God!
+She stares back at him, the rush of relief flooding through her is almost making her giddy.
 ‘Why didn’t you tell me?’

 ‘You didn’t ask.’